-Controlling pests sustainably can offer long-term economic advantages, especially for farmers, because they can less dependent on expensive, chemical pesticides are and maintain the quality of the crop and soil in the long term.
+Controlling pests sustainably can offer long-term economic benefits, especially for farmers, as they can less dependent on expensive chemical pesticides and maintain the quality of the harvest and the soil in the long term.

-Since the biological pest control no use of dangerous chemicals or pesticidesThe measures also protect human health - especially that of farmers, employees and consumers.
+Since biological pest control does not use hazardous chemicals or pesticidesthe measures also protect human health - especially that of farmers, employees and consumers.

-20 pests and how to keep them away in the most animal and environmentally friendly way possible
+20 pests and how to repel and keep them away in the most animal and environmentally friendly way possible

-You can also keep pests away and get rid of them without the use of poisons or other environmentally harmful or deadly agents.
-For example, through natural predators, a clever choice of plants or natural home remedies.
+You can also keep pests away and get rid of them without using poisons or other environmentally harmful or lethal agents.
+For example, through natural predators, a clever choice of plants or natural household remedies.

-Here I will now introduce you to some of the so-called "pests" in the home, garden and agriculture and explain in each case how you can fight them in a natural, organic and sustainable way.
+Here I will introduce you to some of the so-called "pests" in the home, garden and agriculture and explain how you can combat them in a natural, organic and sustainable way.

-Clothes moths can be controlled mainly by the odor unpleasant for the animals from Closet cedar drive away.
-The scent of lavender or essential oils are also very effective.
-This advice is fundamental for that also your Clothing lasts as long as possible and thus becomes more sustainable.
+Clothes moths can be controlled mainly by the unpleasant odor for the animals by Closet cedar drive them away.
+The scent of lavender or essential oils is also very effective.
+This advice is essential to ensure that your Clothing lasts as long as possible and thus becomes more sustainable.

-Tip: You can find cedar in a variety of forms - and other, natural pest control products - for example at Red Cedar.
+Tip: You can find cedar wood in various forms - and other natural pest control products - for example at Red Cedar.

-With intense-smelling herbs like rosemary and thyme, or even grasses and ferns, you can send slugs fleeing.
-Since classic Ribbon snails (with snail shell) usually eat only dead plant debris, they do not even need to be controlled.
+With intensely scented herbs such as rosemary and thyme or even grasses and ferns, you can put snails to flight.
+As classic Ribbon snails (with snail shell) usually only eat dead plant waste, they do not even need to be controlled.

 Slugs gladly help themselves to salads and other cultivated foods.
 But never sprinkle salt on slugs, it is extremely torturous and brutal.
 A slug fence or the release on a meadow is much more animal and environmentally friendly.

-The whitefly, which belongs to the moth scale insects, likes to settle on ferns, tomatoes, peppers or even rhododendrons.
-By Basil or thyme planted nearby, you can counteract them.
-Natural enemies of the whitefly are for example ichneumon wasps, which are attracted by wild herbs or cornflowers, among other things.
+The whitefly, which belongs to the moth scale insect family, likes to settle on ferns, tomatoes, peppers or even rhododendrons.
+By Basil or thyme you can counteract them.
+Natural enemies of the whitefly are, for example ichneumon waspswhich are attracted by wild herbs or cornflowers, among other things.

-Tip: In a separate article I'll explain to you if Vegan:inside kill flies, mosquitoes and other insectsor not.
+Tip: In a separate article, I will explain whether Vegans:kill flies, mosquitoes and other insects insideor not.
 Feel free to take a look.
 It's an interesting take on the question "Where does animal love end?".

 4. spider mites

-Raise the humidity around the plants by using regularly sprayed with water.
-This is how you prevent spider mite infestation.
-Applying neem oil and canola oil can also help.
-Also promote the conditions for Predatory mites, as they are natural enemies of spider mites.
+Increase the humidity around the plants by spray regularly with water.
+This will prevent a spider mite infestation.
+Applying neem oil and rapeseed oil can also help.
+Also promote the conditions for Predatory mitesas they are natural enemies of spider mites.

 5. cabbage white butterfly caterpillars